The Council understands the current widespread concerns regarding the novel coronavirus (COVID-19).

 - Services for practitioners with conditions temporarily affected by COVID-19>

-We manage complaints through our heath, performance or conduct pathways, depending on the issue.
+We manage complaints through our health, performance or conduct pathways, depending on the issue.
 Each of these processes is slightly different and you can read more about each of these pathways below.

 The Health Program is for health practitioners and students whose health is impaired and could place the public at risk.
 It is designed to protect the public while keeping impaired practitioners in safe practice, when this is possible.
 The Health Program is constructive and non-disciplinary.